Ancient North Eurasian: Native American contribution

-The Ancient North Eurasian (ANE) network, consisted of several Paleolithic Siberian samples and contributed ancestry towards a wide variety of populations across Eurasia.
+The Ancient North Eurasian (ANE) network consists of several Paleolithic Siberian samples and contributed ancestry towards a wide variety of populations across Eurasia.

 The map shows the origin of the first major wave of Native Americans.
 Involved are the ANE (Ancestral Northern Eurasian, which are related to Europeans) and the NEA (Northeast Asians, which are an East Asian-related people).
 The admixture happened somewhere in Northeast Siberia.

 According to Moreno-Mayar et al. 2018 between 14% and 38% of Native American ancestry may originate from gene flow from the Mal'ta–Buret' (ANE) population.
 This difference is caused by the penetration of posterior Neo-Siberian migrations into the Americas, with the lowest percentages of ANE ancestry found in Inuit and Alaskan Natives, as these groups are the result of migrations into the Americas roughly 5,000 years ago.
 Estimates for ANE ancestry among first wave Native Americans show higher percentages, such as 41% (36-45%) for those belonging to the Andean region in South America.
 The other ancestry component among Native Americans (the remainder of their ancestry) was of East Asian-like origin, specifically from a lineage that diverged from East Asians c.
 30,000 years ago.

 According to Jennifer Raff, the Ancient North Eurasian population mixed with a daughter population of ancient East Asians, who they encountered around 25,000 years ago, which led to the emergence of ancestral Native American populations.
 However, the exact location where the admixture took place is unknown, and the migratory movements that united the two populations are a matter of debate.
 Vallini et al. 2024 notes that the "position of Native Americans suggests a primarily East Asian ancestry, with a smaller contribution from palaeolithic West Eurasian populations".